dsmentors-debug/Netflix-on-Data-science---Blog/README.md

 1. Import the required libraries.
 Import numpy and pandas machine learning libraries, as we will use them for data frames and evaluating correlations.

-2. Get the Data
+2.Get the Data
 The dataset has two main files in the format of CSV:
 Ratings.csv: Contains the rating given by each user to each movie they watched Moviesmetadata.csv: Contains information on genre, budget, release date, revenue, and so on for all the movies in the dataset.

 3.Handle missing values , lowercase and punctuation in dataset.

-4. Removal of Stop words and stemming could be used for efficient data structure.
+4.Removal of Stop words and stemming could be used for efficient data structure.

 5.Construct a user-item matrix where rows represent users, columns represent movies, and entries represent user ratings.
 This matrix will serve as the foundation for collaborative filtering.

 6.Divide your dataset into training and testing sets.
 This is essential for evaluating the performance of your recommender system accurately